-Bashara’s handyman says his affidavit was signed to spite authorities
+Bashara’s handyman says affidavit was signed in spite

 Handyman Joseph Gentz testified Tuesday he never read an affidavit bearing his signature, which claims his boss, Bob Bashara, had nothing to do with the murder of his wife, Jane.